sayantangkhan/hasklox/README.md

 ## TODOs

+- [ ] Refactor environment and scopes to play well with the static analysis pass.
+- [ ] Add a static resolution pass in between AST creation and evalution.
 - [ ] Reimplement `for` to be desugared to `while` instead of being directly evaluated by the interpreter.
 - [ ] Set up tests for the code already written.
 - [x] Figure out how to store values, functions, and classes in memory other than as AST objects.
 (Storing them as Values).